kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 2 rows in set (0.001 sec)
 ```

-We can see that the users has been successfuly added to the mysql_users table.
+We can see that the users has been successfuly added to the `mysql_users` table.

 ### Update Users

-We have successfuly added new users in the mysql_users table with proxysqlopsrequest in the last section.
+We have successfuly added new users in the `mysql_users` table with proxysqlopsrequest in the last section.
 Now we will see how to update any user information with proxysqlopsrequest.

-Suppose we want to update the active status and the default_hostgroup for the users testA and testB.
+Suppose we want to update the `active` status and the `default_hostgroup` for the users "testA" and "testB".
 We can create an ops-request like the following.
-As in the mysql_users table the username is the primary key, we should always provide the username in the information.
-To update just change the reqType to update.
+As in the `mysql_users` table the `username` is the primary key, we should always provide the `username` in the information.
+To update just change the `.spec.reqType` to `"update"`.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1